 One reason why many people have difficulty with SEO is because they don’t actually know how to implement these rules.
 To learn more about how to get started with SEO for your website, head over to Quicksprout University.

-We learned that SEO keywords should be placed in the post’s meta tags and page url.
+We learned that Local SEO keywords should be placed in the post’s meta tags and page url.
 The sentence structure should be simple rather than complicated sentence with no relevancy to the web content.
 The body of the post doesn’t need to be repetitive to the title.
 Use keywords in blog post titles and headings.
 The conclusion is never make your web content hard to read and has meaning to the reader along with relevancy to the post’s title.

 Here are some Bonus Tips to implement SEO in your blog post:

 - Make your keyword as bold, italic, or underlined.
 However, don’t over do it because this makes the sentence hard to read and Google may not pick up on it.

 - Place your keyword at least once in the beginning of the title and once in the beginning of the post.